 Gold Waterwise Council

-The City is an endorsed Gold Waterwise Council, with the Waterwise Councils program and has achieved re-endorsement since 2016, due to consistent water efficient innovation across the City’s operations and provision of waterwise support to our community.
-The City has a leading Central Irrigation Management System, Waterwise endorsed aquatic centres, water sensitive urban design projects, supportive waterwise programs and incentives for our community and ongoing community engagement around our water initiatives.
-Under a new 5-year Waterwise Council Action Plan (2021-26) the City is committed to sustainably managing water into the future under a drying climate.
+The City has maintained Gold Waterwise Council status since 2017 through the Waterwise Councils Program, thanks to ongoing water-efficient innovations in its operations and strong community support initiatives.
+The City has a leading Central Irrigation Management System, Gold Waterwise endorsed aquatic centres, water sensitive urban design projects, supportive waterwise programs and incentives for our community and ongoing community engagement around our water initiatives.
+Under a 5-year Waterwise Council Action Plan (2021-26) the City is committed to sustainably managing water into the future under a drying climate.

 Living Green Program